-When working on an innovative medical device that could potentially save lives, it’s often crucial to get that device to market as quickly as possible.
-Every day you save in product development is an extra day people who need your device will have access to it.
-In addition, development timelines impact your company’s competitive advantage — if a competitor releases a similar device before you, they reap the rewards of being the first on the market.
-Lack of product development experience, overextending timeline and budget, and compliance with industry regulations are just a few reasons why medical devices and products often go over their projected timeline, but many of these issues can be avoided with the proper planning and manufacturing partnerships.
+When working on a plastic medical device that could potentially save lives, it’s crucial to get that device to market quickly.
+Every day you save during a medical device product development timeline is an extra day people who need your device have access to it.
+Plus, if a competitor releases a similar device before you, they reap the rewards of being the first to market.

 Common Delays in Medical Device Development

 Not having the necessary regulatory and compliance paperwork completed correctly and with enough lead time to get your final product to market could cause a lengthy delay.

 Not properly submitting your device to the FDA in a timely fashion jeopardizes your speed to market because of the review and approval process.

 3. Neglecting the supply chain early in design